Merculium/website/README.md

 # Merculium R&D

-**Merculium R&D** is a multidisciplinary studio focused on innovation in cosmetics, permaculture and sound-based research.
+**Merculium R&D** is a multidisciplinary research and development laboratory focused on innovation in biotechnology, focused mainly on cosmetics, chemistry, permaculture & biology.
 We combine scientific precision with creative exploration to design sustainable systems, products, and experiences.

 ## Key Areas of Activity